jobdone-official/jobdone-nexus-cli/README.md

 Add the public key:

-1. Type `vi ~/.ssh/id_ed25519.pub` to create or edit the public key file in your `.ssh` directory.
+1. Type `sudo vi ~/.ssh/id_ed25519.pub` to create or edit the public key file in your `.ssh` directory.
 Again, adjust the filename as necessary.
 1. Press `i` to switch to insert mode.
 1. Paste your public key content into the editor.
 1. Press `Esc` to exit insert mode.